Flotomate/product_docs/_build/html/_sources/problem-management/problem-list-view.rst.txt

             :align: center
             :alt: figure 7

     b.
-Table view is minimalistic which shows minimum information.
-The focus is to give you the most critical information.
+Table view-mode is minimalistic which shows minimum information.
+The focus is to give you the critical information.

         .. _pmf-8:
         .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/problem-management/PM-8.png